duckworthd/mirai/docs/index.rst

 :mod:`mirai` is a multithreading library for Python that makes asynchronous computation a breeze.
-Built on :mod:`concurrent.futures` and modeled after `Twitter Futures`_, `mirai` helps you write modular, easy-to-read asynchronous workflows without falling into callback hell.
+Built on :mod:`concurrent.futures` and modeled after `Twitter Futures`_, :mod:`mirai` helps you write modular, easy-to-read asynchronous workflows without falling into callback hell.

-What can `mirai` do for you?
+What can :mod:`mirai` do for you?
 Here's a demo for fetching the weather forecast for San Francisco with a 10 second timeout,

 .. code-block:: python